html-view/html-view.github.io/README.md

 # Enhanced HTML Preview

-An enhanced version of the HTML Preview project with support for multiple parameters.
+Enhanced version of the HTML Preview project with support for multiple parameters.

 ## Overview